Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

 INFPs favor the two mental functions of intuition and feeling.
+As an NF (intuition-feeling), you want to empower people!
+This will shape the jobs that are best for you.

 Not only is it hard these days to find a job, but it can also be hard to know what job or career to look for and how to get started on your search.
 Personality type provides a way to understand how to approach job hunting, even for the mixed-signals tendency of the INFP.